julyjlee/julyjlee.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome"
+# title: "Seungpil"
-excerpt: "About me"
+excerpt: "Portfolio Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Brief Introduction
+=====

-Hello.
-I'm Seungpil.Nice to meet you.
-This is Seungpil's website.
+Nice to meet you.
+This is Seungpil Lee's website.

 Here, you will be able to review a brief portfolio and CV about me.
 If you are interested, please feel free to contact me.
 Email is on left side.

-Brief Introduction
-=====

 I'm passionate undergraduate student who embraces challenges in unfamiliar domains.
 Although my primary interest lies in the field of brain-inspired AI, I also have a broad curiosity that extends to other areas of artificial intelligence, including NLP and reinforcement learning.
 Additionally, I maintain a keen interest in interdisciplinary subjects such as cognitive science and STS.